 Each LSRAM block consists of 20,480 bits of RAM and includes functionality to support dual-port and two-port modes.
 There are numerous configurations and features for each block.
-The Libero SoC Design Suite has an
+The Libero SoC PolarFire toolset has an LSRAM configurator that provides automated combining and cascading of several LSRAM blocks into larger memories.